Hippokrates Exchanges are at the heart of our organisation. You choose your destination and contact your National Exchange Coordinator for assistance.

-The Host’s National Exchange Coordinator should notify the Visitor’s National Exchange Coordinator of any problems.
-The Visitor’s National Exchange Coordinator must notify the VdGM Exchange Liaison Person that the exchange met the educational requirements of the Hippokrates Exchange Programme.
-Thereafter the VdGM Exchange Liaison Person will issue to the Visitor and Host their Certificate of Completion.
+The Host’s National Exchange Coordinator (NEC) should notify the Visitor’s National Exchange Coordinator of any problems.
+The Visitor’s National Exchange Coordinator must notify the EYFDM Exchange Liaison Person that the exchange met the educational requirements of the Hippokrates Exchange Programme.
+Thereafter the EYFDM Exchange Liaison Person will issue to the Visitor and Host their Certificate of Completion.

 This should happen within 2 weeks of the exchange.